priyagupta108/bdx/README.md

         bdx search '(foo OR bar)' AND NOT name:_Z*

+5. Search for symbols that reference/call `memset`:

+        bdx search relocations:memset

+6. Search for symbols that call `malloc`, but not `free`:

+        bdx search relocations:malloc NOT relocations:free

-5. Search for symbols with size in some range:
+7. Search for symbols with size in some range:

         bdx search foo size:100..200

-6. Search for literal strings:
+8. Search for literal strings:

         bdx search 'path:"/path/to/some/file.o"'

-7. Search for big symbols in some section:
+9. Search for big symbols in some section:

         bdx search section:.rodata AND size:1000..